-As part of a long weekend away from Perth in Esperance exploring more of Western Australia, we took a trip with Goldfield Air Services to enjoy a scenic flight over Esperance, Middle Island, and Lake Hillier!
+As part of a long weekend away from Perth in Esperance exploring more of Western Australia, we took a trip with Fly Esperance (at the time called Goldfield Air Services) to enjoy a scenic flight over Esperance, Middle Island, and Lake Hillier!

 How much does an Esperance Scenic Flight cost?

-An adult ticket for a scenic flight with Goldfield Air Services cost $385 per adult.
+An adult ticket for a scenic flight with Fly Esperance currently costs $425 per adult.

 It’s worth noting that for this activity they require a minimum of 2 people to buy tickets in order to fly, so make sure you’re with a friend or book onto a flight with passengers already on it!

 When should I book a scenic flight in Esperance?

 ASAP!
 If you know when you’ll be there, get booking now.
 We had planned our trip for a Sunday but put off booking the tickets until it was too late and that day was all booked up!
 You certainly don’t want to be missing out.

 As seats and times are limited (7 tickets available 3 times a day!), you might as well go ahead and get it done.
 Also, expect that tickets at the weekends to go much quicker than in the weekdays, so it’s best to be prepared.

 Check the weather for the time of your visit, you’d ideally want clear skies and limited wind to enjoy the best of your Esperance scenic flight!
 However, don’t fret about the weather too much.
 We had patchy clouds and the mainland was mostly overcast, but we still had an amazing time!